 Lowland Farmland Action Plan launch, left to right: Anja Murray (BirdWatch Ireland), Alex Copland (BirdWatch Ireland), Oliver McEvoy (Dept. Agriculture, Food & the Marine), Catherine Keena (Teagasc), Minister Coveney (Dept. Agriculture, Food & the Marine), Alan Lauder (BirdWatch Ireland), John Kelly (Invasive Species Ireland), Peadar O'Connell (BirdWatch Ireland)

-Official Launch of the Marine & Sea Cliff Birds
+Official Launch of the Action Plan for Marine & Sea Cliff Birds (08/06/11)

 Left to right: Gráinne O'Brien (BIM); Lorcán O'Cinneide (Federation of Irish Fishermen); Minister Deenihan; Alan Lauder; Peter Norton (Mountaineering Ireland) & Peadar O'Connell (BirdWatch Ireland)

-Please see the Press Release above.
 The launch of the Action Plan for Marine and Sea Cliff Birds in Ireland 2011-2020 was a great success, we would like to thank Minister Deenihan for officially launcing the Action Plan and to the National Sea Life Centre in Bray for allowing us to use their facilities and to Ocean2012 for supporting the launch as one of the many activities running during World Oceans Day and Fish Week 4th-12th June.
 We would also like to thank the Department of Environment, Community and Local Government for part financing the project through the Environment Fund.
 Thanks to everyone who has been involved and we look forward to working with you in implementing this Plan now its complete.
-You can download a copy of the Action Plan by clicking on the image of the cover on the right hand side.